Upper Brook Street Chapel, Manchester: Architecture

 The chapel was designed by Sir Charles Barry, shortly before he designed the Palace of Westminster (Houses of Parliament).
 It was constructed between 1837 and 1839 out of sandstone, with a slate roof.
-It is in English neogothic style.
+It is in English Gothic Revival style.
 The building has seven narrow bays, with buttresses and a lancet in each bay.
 The west end has a giant moulded archway, with an arched doorway at the ground floor with a window above.
 On the east end there is a rose window.
 The corners are square, with pinnacles.
 The inside of the chapel had galleries on three sides, and a ribbed, vaulted ceiling.
 The attached two-storey Sunday School is in the same style as the chapel, and has a triple-gabled north side, with large arched windows on the first floor.
 It also has a canted apse on the west end, and a lean-to porch.

 The building marked a charge in the style of Nonconformist worship locations.
 Previously these were mostly built with brick, and were plain, with the grander tending towards Greek architecture.
-Said to be the first neogothic Nonconformist chapel, Manchester's Unitarian Chapel was preceded by the Congregational Chapel in March, Cambridgeshire, which was constructed in 1836 and is also in the neogothic style.
+Said to be the first Neogothic Nonconformist chapel, Manchester's Unitarian Chapel was preceded by the Congregational Chapel in March, Cambridgeshire, which was constructed in 1836 and is also in the Neogothic style.
 Chapels built following the construction of these two resembled parish churches more than the former style.

 The building was listed on 3 October 1974, and is currently classed as Grade II*.

 Occupancy

 Unitarians

 The chapel was originally constructed for the Unitarians.
 It replaced the Mosley Street Chapel (built 1789, demolished 1836) upon its completion for baptisms, burials and marriages.
 The chapel was used for burial rites until 1882, the chapel had a graveyard from the outset, to both the north and south sides of the chapel.
 Restrictions were placed on this in 1856 and prohibited in 1882.
 Graves from the north side were relocated to brick vaults on the south side of the chapel around the time of the construction of the sunday school in 1877.
 Baptisms were performed until at least 1912, and marriages until at least 1916.

-Ministers at the chapel include John James Tayler (until 1853), William Henry Herford (1866–70), Philip Wicksteed (circa 1890), John Trevor (1890–91, left to start The Labour Church) and Edward Walker Sealy (1910-???).
+Ministers at the chapel include John James Tayler (until 1853), William Henry Herford (1866–70), Philip Wicksteed (circa 1890), John Trevor (1890–91, left to start The Labour Church) and Edward Walker Sealy (1910–?).